sjbmarek/react-1/README.md

 This app is a memory game with React.
 This project required breaking up the application's UI into components, manage component state, and respond to user events.
 It's made by following up the instruction below:

-1. Thisis a React application.
+1. This is a React application.

 2. The application renders different images to the screen.
 Each image listens for click events.